Hull–Scarborough line: Hull and Selby Railway (Bridlington branch)

 The buildings on the line were designed by G.T.
 Andrews.
 All buildings were built of brick, with some stone detailing.
 The main stations on the section were Beverley, Driffield, and Bridlington; the stations consisted of a two platform train shed supporting an overall roof, with hipped ends, supported by an iron truss construction; the main station buildings were built parallel and abutting to one wall of the trainshed, single storeyed, and of an approximately symmetrically appearance; the main entrance was central.
-The general large station design include water tank(s) on the platform raised on brick structures containing men's toilets.
+The general large station designs include one or more water tanks on the platform raised on brick structures containing men's toilets.

 Bridlington and Driffield had columned stone entrance porticos.
 Beverley was built with a 60 ft double span trainshed, supported in the middle by cast iron columns.
 Bridlington also had a two road engine shed and turntable.
 Smaller stations were generally built at the crossing of a main road and the railway, with a two-storey station house incorporating both living accommodation and railway facilities; the station houses generally had a columned entrance portico, or a slab fronted stone doorcase at one entrance.
 Cottingham station was intermediate in design, with an office range as at the larger stations, with attached station master's house, but without a trainshed.

 The station complexes also included goods sheds at the larger stations and at Cottingham and Hutton Cranswick.
 Andrew's standard design included a through track on one side, with an interior wooden platform and "cart docks" (raised exits) on the far side.
 The roofs were also hipped as at the station, but with wooden trusses; architectural detailing included round headed arched exits and entrances and matching diocletian windows.
 The goods shed roofs were extended beyond the main building on cast iron columns, extending the covered area.

 Curiosities of the terms agreed with landowners included the provision of a station at Lockington for Baronet Hotham, together with a carriage and horse box for his use; and that the H&S should not compete in the sale of coal at Lockington and surrounding area; Lord Hotham had interests in the Aike (Coal) Beck a navigable tributary of the River Hull with a wharf at Lockington.
 The line had coal depots at other larger station sites.

 The Hull to Bridlington section opened on 6 October 1846.
 The line left the Hull and Selby line near Dairycoates outside the urban area of Hull, travelling north to Cottingham, then passing through Driffield before Bridlington.
 As built it was double track and also incorporated the then new telegraph system.